Making a complaint against a member

 Further information about the type of sanctions that can be imposed by the PCC are explained below in the information on Possible Outcomes.

 Disciplinary Tribunal hearings are held in public and decisions are generally published with the member's name and location.
 Name suppression is granted only in exceptional circumstances.
-Decisions are generally published on the website, in Acuity and in any other place determined by the Tribunal, such as the local newspaper or in a letter to clients.
+Decisions are generally published on CA ANZ’s and/or NZICA’s website (including in the Register of Disciplinary Decisions), in Acuity and in any other place determined by the Disciplinary Tribunal.

 After the hearing, members and complainants are provided with a written notice of the decision, including any sanctions imposed and the reasons for the decision.